 For further details, refer to "Guidelines for Scholarly Paper" at the end of the syllabus.
 The accompanying grading criteria sheet must be submitted with the scholarly paper.
 As this is one of the final senior level courses, no revisions will be allowed once the completed paper has been submitted for a grade.
 If the student wishes review of grammar, spelling and/or APA format, they are encouraged to seek the services of Academic Advising prior to the paper submission.
-All papers will be handed into the instructor along with an electronic version in the course drop box on the due date, papers may be submitted earlier than the due date and placed in the wood drop box in the hallway by HBB 9.
+All papers will be collected on the due date before the start of class.
+Any papers received after this will be identified as late.
 Rough drafts of papers will not be read, however specific questions regarding content can be reviewed.
 If the paper grade is grieved, the following criteria must be met: 1) Grade must be a 73 or less; 2) Request for re-read must be made 5 days or less from the date that the original grade was given.
 The new blinded copy will be read by another instructor.
-The new grade will be averaged with the old grade which could result in a higher or lower grade than the original.
-Papers handed in after the class starts will be considered late and are subject to the lateness policy.
+The new grade will be averaged with the old grade which could result in a higher or lower grade than the orginial.
+Papers without a stamped date will be considered late and are subject to the lateness policy.
 Please refer to the policy on assignments that are late.

 Skills Competency: Each student will complete a skills competency by video tape during the NUR 331 clinical rotation.
 The video taped skills are graded accordingly to the number of errors made in the process.
 A grade of 100, 85, 75, 65 or 0 will be given to each video.
 This grade will be 5% of the course grade.
 A score of 65 or below requires the video to be redone.
 However, only the first grade will be counted toward the course grade.
 A Satisfactory grade is required in order to pass the course.
 A complete directive and scenario with grading criteria for the skills competency is located on the course site under doc sharing.
+Reflective Clinical Journal: In 2 journals, students are to document and critically reflect on their experience in clinical.
+The journal should reflect personal thoughts, feelings, dilemmas, problems, revelations and individual evaluation of performance.
+The purpose of the reflective journal is to document the student's progress throughout clinical experiences.
+There are no specific guidelines related to page requirements.
+However, the entries must show evidence of reflective thinking.
+The journal collection is to be typed into the journal section of e-college under the student's name.
+With e-college, only the instructor and the submitter can view journals.
+It is required that journal entries be logged according to the due date specified by the clinical instructor.
+If a student fails to log journal entries in the required time frame, it will be reflected in the course grade.
+The reflective clinical journal is graded on a Satisfactory or Unsatisfactory scale.
+A Satisfactory grade is required in order to pass the course.
+Due dates for the journal will be given during clinical orientation.